xros/py_django_crack/README.md

 > took 100ms on a 2.2Ghz Core 2 Duo.
 This is probably the bare
 > minimum for security given 1000 iterations was recommended in 2001.

 This is also a standalone module derived from Django.
 Pure Python.
-Any other webframe work can use this module.
+Any other web framework can use this module.

 **When coding**: